 - Only open one container at a time.

-- Tight lids keep out moisture, children and prevent spills.
+- Tight lids keep out moisture, children, and prevent spills.

-- Protect chemicals from spills, mixing and contamination.
+- Protect chemicals from mixing and contamination.

-We've covered the topic before with some neat spa chemical storage ideas, but the general idea is to, number one, keep out of reach of children.
+We've covered the topic before with some neat spa chemical storage ideas, but the general idea is to, number one, keep chemicals out of reach of children.
 Secondly, store spa chemicals in a cool, dry location, which usually means indoors.
 Temperatures of 50-75° F are best for prolonging chemical shelf life, helping to prevent gas formation or the hardening of granules.

 What Chemicals Do I Need for a Spa or Hot Tub?

-- Spa sanitizer - usually bromine or chlorine
+- Spa Sanitizer – Usually Bromine or Chlorine

-- Spa pH increaser and decreaser
+- pH Increaser and Decreaser

-- Spa shock - either chlorine or MPS
+- Spa Shock – Either Chlorine or MPS

 As a minimum, you'll need most of these spa chemicals.
-You'll likely use pH reducer more often than pH increaser, and probably adjusting the levels two or three times per month.
-Total alkalinity and calcium levels will usually hold steady for a month or more once it has been adjusted after a spa drain and refill.
+You'll likely use pH reducer more often than pH increaser.
+In most cases, you'll probably adjust the levels at least two or three times per month.
+Total Alkalinity and Calcium Hardness levels will usually hold steady for a month or more once it has been adjusted properly after a spa drain and refill.
 Spa shock will be needed for weekly use, in addition to a regular spa sanitizer for daily use.